-With your access to 'Tracking offers and decisions' in the adviser portal, you will also be able to download your Applicant Status Report and Final Destination Report.
+In addition to accessing the free 'Tracking offers and decisions' section of the adviser portal, you will also be able to download your Applicant Status Report and Final Destination Report.

 Applicant Status Report (ASR) - filter and sort your applicants, and download an ASR with real-time data, provided in an Excel spreadsheet.
 This is a snapshot of your students' statuses, which pulls through applicant data including their PID, their group, choices, offers (in summary and in full), and predicted grades.
 It is worth noting that staff who have access to tracking offers and decisions will only be able to see applicants in the groups they have permission to see.